-At the media event itself, an EU flag or the Kolarctic CBC logo, including an EU flag, should be displayedif other flags (e.g. national flags) or symbols are being displayed.
+At the media event itself, an EU flag should be displayed if other flags (e.g. national flags) or symbols are being displayed.

 Representatives of the Managing Authority, and /or the Kolarctic CBC Branch Office in the country, should have the possibility to join the visit.